-I was looking for a symbol and potential logo that truly suited me and my work.
+I was looking for a symbol and potential logo that truly suites me and my work.
 At first I became fascinated by two circles intersecting.
-This produces the geometric shape of the so-called vesica piscis.
+This produces the geometric shape of the so-called Vesica Piscis.
 It symbolizes the encounter and uniting of two different elements.

 Reducing to the essential